celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 Additionally, Validators are expected to run an [Attestation Service](https://github.com/celo-org/celo-monorepo/tree/master/packages/attestation-service) as part of the [lightweight identity protocol](/celo-codebase/protocol/identity), to provide attestations that allow users to map their phone number to a Celo address.

-You can find more details about Celo mission and why becoming a Validator [at the following page](https://medium.com/celohq/calling-all-chefs-become-a-celo-validator-c75d1c2909aa).
+You can find more details about Celo mission and why to become a Validator [at the following page](https://medium.com/celohq/calling-all-chefs-become-a-celo-validator-c75d1c2909aa).

 {% hint style="info" %}
 If you are starting up a Validator, please consider leaving it running for a few weeks to support the network.